Kristahpher/Nix-Chat/README.md

 # Running Nix Chat Server on the VPS
 First, create a cheap vps from any reputable site(I used the cheapest Ubuntu 18.01 server on Digital Ocean but any vps should be fine).

 Next, install python3 and pip to the server.
-I used this link for my vps https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-programming-environment-on-an-ubuntu-18-04-server
+I used this link for my vps. https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-programming-environment-on-an-ubuntu-18-04-server

-Once that is complete, clone the repo to the vps
+Once that is complete, clone the repo to the vps.
 ''git clone https://github.com/Kristahpher/Nix-Chat''

 cd into the directory and run python3 Nix-Chat_Server.py

 # Running Nix Chat Client(On Linux)
-Open the code in the Python Idle and run the code
+Open the code in the Python Idle and run the code.

 Or

 Compile the source code with your own python converter
 NOTE: You will need to change the IP of the 'HOST' at the bottom of the code to the server IP you have

 # Running Nix Chat Client(On Windows)
-Run the given python-to-exe Nix-Chat_Windows file in the repo Or
+Run the given python-to-exe Nix-Chat_Windows file in the repo

+Or

 Open the code in the Python Idle and run the code

 Or

 Compile the source code with py to exe or anyother option
 NOTE: You will need to change the IP of the 'HOST' at the bottom of the code to the server IP you have